Children’s Research Institute Research Grant Initiative

 Request for Applications

-As part of the mission of the Children’s Research Institute (CRI) to coordinate and support pediatric research, we are thrilled to announce 2 research funding opportunities:
+As part of the mission of the Children’s Research Institute (CRI) to coordinate and support pediatric research, we are thrilled to support the following research funding opportunities:

 - Carolina For the Kids (CFTK) Research Grant Awards

 - UNC Children’s Development Early Career Investigator Grants

 Please look for information on next year’s grant cycle in fall 2024.Funding Sources and Eligibility